Forest Hills, Queens: Growth and expansion

-The Long Island Rail Road opened a station in Forest Hills in 1911, and the Queens Boulevard trolley line opened two years later.
+The Long Island Rail Road (LIRR) opened a station in Forest Hills in 1906, and the Queens Boulevard trolley line opened seven years later.
 The LIRR station was built with a brick courtyard, a clock tower, and arch-filled underpasses, fitting in with the Forest Hills Gardens section of the neighborhood.
 Since the railroad and trolley both connected to Manhattan, the presence of these two transportation options spurred development in Forest Hills.

 In 1914, the West Side Tennis Club moved from Manhattan to Forest Hills Gardens.
-They constructed the Forest Hills Tennis Stadium, a stadium with approximately 13,000 seats, in 1923.
+They constructed the Forest Hills Tennis Stadium, with approximately 13,000 seats, in 1923.
 The U.S. Open and its predecessor national championships were held there until 1978, making Forest Hills synonymous with tennis for generations.
 Forest Hills also had a golfing presence for a short time.
 The Queens Valley Golf Club started constructing a golf course in the neighborhood in 1922 and it was open by 1924.
 However, the club was closed in 1938 so that developers could build housing atop the site of the course.